 Personal Visits—Your Parent Educator will share age-appropriate child development and parenting information, help you learn to observe your child, and address your parenting concerns.
 With COVID-19 concerns, personal visits are being conducted outdoors (either in the backyard or at a local park), virtually, or in the home with or without masks.
 All Parent Educators are vaccinated.

-Group Connections and Field Trips (Currently on hold due to COVID-19)—Attend our Group Connections at Reynolds Art and Wellness Center in Bristol and Warren.
+Group Connections and Field Trips—Due to COVID-19 concerns, we are currently holding our Group Connections outdoors in Bristol and Warren.
 Group Connections are a chance for parents to enjoy opportunities to share information about parenting issues and child development.
 Parents learn and support each other, observe their children interacting with other children, and practice parenting skills.
-Click here for additional information on Group Connections.

 Screenings— Assessments of your child's overall development, as well as health, hearing, and vision.

 Resource Network— Linking your family to services in the community.

 Quarterly Newsletter— Letting you know about special events, recreational opportunities for kids and families in the community, and sharing information on varied parenting topics, and ideas for activities.